cparedes/redbluemagenta.com/_posts/2010-09-12-preparing-for-the-real-world-from-the-perspective-of-a-college-student.markdown

 requires a lot of self-reflection in order to figure out where your skills are actually at.

- * phew * This became a much longer blog post than usual.
+Phew, this became a much longer blog post than usual.
 I'm still learning a lot of this stuff as I go along, and please do correct me in various parts if I'm totally off in my advice.
 A lot of these things have worked for me, but it may not work for everyone.